Natalie-Pluto/MBMS/README.md

 ```
 > Task :app:run

        Welcome to Fancy Cinemas Official Website!!

     If you have an account, please sign in (｡･ω･｡)ﾉ
     If you haven't joined us, you can sign up today! o(｀ω´ )o
-    If you don't want to join us today, you can continue as a guest (´･ω･`)

-    1. Log in       2.
-Sign up      3.
-I wish to continue
+    Enter 1 for "Log in"            Enter 2 for "Sign up"

 ```
 Now, you can use the application :)